 and

-for all $(x,y), (x', y') $ in $G$.
-The unit space of the groupoid, $G^{0}$, consists of all pairs $(y,y)$, $y \in Y$ and we find it convenient to identify this with $Y$ in the obvious way.
+for all $(x,y), (x', y') $ in $R$.
+The space of units in the groupoid, $R^{0}$, consists of all pairs $(y,y)$, $y \in Y$ and we find it convenient to identify this with $Y$ in the obvious way.
 Doing this, our range and source maps are $r(x,y)=x, s(x,y)=y$.
+(See \cite{Ren:gpd} and\cite{Wil:gpd}.)
 Hence, for any unit $y$, we have

-which we identify with $[y]_{G}$.
-Such groupoids are also called \emph{principal}.
+(using the notation of Renault \cite{Ren:gpd}) which we identify with $[y]_{R}$.

-Our groupoids or equivalence relations must come with their own topologies.
-In the case of an equivalence relation, this is almost never the relative topology from the product space $Y \times Y$.
-Let us remark that, in general, when we speak about the topology on equivalences classes, we usually mean using the identification of the equivalence class with the set $\{ y \} \times [y]_{G}$ and the relative topology from the groupoid rather than the topology as a subset of $Y$.
+For us, the set $Y$ will be a topological space and our equivalence relations, as groupoids, must come with their own topologies.
+This is almost never the relative topology from the product space $Y \times Y$.
+Let us remark that, in general, when we speak about the topology on equivalences classes, we usually mean using the identification of the equivalence class with the set $\{ y \} \times [y]_{R}$ (using the identification with $[y]_{R} \times \{ y \}$ yields the same topology) and the relative topology from the equivalence relation rather than the topology as a subset of $Y$.